ufoot/godot-rust-cross-compiler/README.md

 ### Android NDK version mismatch

-The image uses NDK 23.2.8568313, which is the version recommended by Godot 4.
-Using a different NDK version may cause linker errors.
+The image uses NDK r27c (27.2.12479018), which is the latest LTS version recommended by Godot 4.5+.
+Using a significantly older NDK version may cause linker errors.

 ### "TargetConditionals.h not found"